Jakub Goldberg

 Jakub Goldberg (a.k.a.
-Kuba Goldberg) (August 29, 1924 in Warsaw, Poland – April 27, 2002 in Copenhagen, Denmark) was a Polish scriptwriter, assistant director and actor.
+Kuba Goldberg) (August 29, 1924 in Warsaw, Poland – April 27, 2002 in Copenhagen, Denmark) was a Polish scriptwriter, assistant director, and actor.

 A graduate of the prestigious Polish Film School in Łódź, Goldberg was a well-known personality in the post-war Polish film community.
 He worked as a collaborator and assistant director for Polish film directors such as Andrzej Munk, Jerzy Kawalerowicz, and Roman Polanski.
-As an actor, most notably he starred as one of the two men carrying the wardrobe (opposite Henryk Kluba) in Roman Polanski's award-winning landmark short film Two Men and a Wardrobe (1958).
+As an actor, most notably, he starred as one of the two men carrying the wardrobe (opposite Henryk Kluba) in Polanski's award-winning landmark short film Two Men and a Wardrobe (1958).
 He also played the electricity meter man in Polanski's short film When Angels Fall (1959).
-He was co-writer and assistant director of Polanski's feature debut Knife in the Water (1962).
+He was co-writer and assistant director of Polanski's feature debut, Knife in the Water (1962).
 The Communists forced him to leave Poland, his home, in 1969, and he later became a lecturer at the film academy in Copenhagen.